MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/image-recognition-screen-resolution.md

 # Use image recognition on machines with different screen resolutions

-When you use images in Power Automate Desktop, the stored images are affected by the source machine's screen resolution and DPI scaling.
+When you capture images in Power Automate Desktop, the stored images are affected by the source machine's screen resolution and DPI scaling.

 In cases where flows perform image recognition on different screens or machines, you must ensure that all the screens have the exact screen resolution.

 To achieve this functionality, you can use the **Set screen resolution** action to change the screen resolution of the target machines.

 The new resolution has to be the same as the source machine from which the image was captured.
-To find the resolution of the source machine, use a temporary **Get screen resolution** action or check Windows display settings.
+To find the resolution of the source machine, use a temporary **Get screen resolution** action or check the Windows display settings.

 > [!NOTE]
 > There isn't a direct way to adjust DPI scaling through Power Automate Dekstop, so ensure that the scaling stays the same among the screens.